scottish-government-design-system/designsystem.gov.scot/components/hide-this-page/index.md

 - Ministry of Justice (MoJ)
 - Department for Work and Pensions (DWP)

-Usability testing in 2015 of a previous version included a feedback session.
-This version took users to our site homepage.
-The session showed users preferred the button to either:
+Usability testing in 2015 of a previous version, which took users to the site's homepage, showed that users preferred the button to either:
 - close down the site completely
 - take them to a neutral site (such as Google)

 We also did desk-based research in 2020 by reviewing other websites with similar functionality.
 For example we looked at charity organisations such as:
 - [Women’s Aid](https://www.womensaid.org.uk/)
 - [Refuge](https://www.refuge.org.uk/)

-This helped us confirm the findings from the 2015 usability testing mentioned above.
+This helped us confirm the findings from the 2015 usability testing.

 ### Performance data